v-melnikov/nested-dichotomies/README.md

 ### Heuristic based on agglomerative clustering (ACND)

 A novel structure optimization heuristic based on agglomerative clustering [1].

+### Best-of-K heuristic with biased sampling

+Biased version of a Best-of-K heuristic [1].

 ### Class-balanced nested dichotomies (CBND)